Sense HAT Introduction

 - Sense HAT

-- Preferably lates version of Raspbian
+- Preferably the latest version of Raspbian

 - Python3